19 October 2016

 Uber and Lyft are back in the headlines again, but not for the usual ride share issues.
 This time it is for alleged violations of the ADA.
 Here is what my partner Marty Orlick, Chair of our ADA Compliance & Defense Group, has to say on this development.

-The City of Brother Love is Showing Love to Persons with Disabilities
+The City of Brotherly Love is Showing Love to Persons with Disabilities

 Under the ADA, but not to Lyft or Uber